frankwang95/frankwang95.github.io/_posts/2019-12-03-simple-text-augmentation-experiment.md

 ---
 layout: post
-title: "The Asymptotic Error of Euler Discretization"
+title: "A Simple Experiment in Augmenting Textual Training Data"
-date: 2019-09-22
+date: 2019-12-03
-tags: ODEs Discretization Numerical Analysis
+tags: Augmentation Experiment
 ---

 A few months ago, I published a [discussion](https://frankwang95.github.io/2019/04/simple_linear_recurrent_model) on the use of a simple linear auto-regression to segment references to monetary figures in natural language.
 The short post I am making today will document some results from a small experiment I ran on improving this model's generalization using text-augmentation.